Understanding the Implications of the Federal Anti-Kickback Statute and its Florida Counterpart, the Patient Brokering Act

 Consult Nicholson & Eastin

-Nicholson &, Eastin, LLP is highly experienced in evaluating a wide array of business arrangements and advising clients on the risks associated with certain arrangements, as well as recommending precautions and best practices related to same.
+Nicholson &, Eastin, LLP is highly experienced in evaluating a wide array of business arrangements and advising clients on the risks associated with certain arrangements, as well as recommending precautions and best practices related to the same.
 If you are a professional in the healthcare industry and have any questions or concerns regarding the Federal or state anti-kickback statutes discussed briefly above, please do not hesitate to contact us for a consultation.